wasn-eu/CubeCell_Getting_Started/README.md

 - Vext is used for powering the sensors.
 This pin only delivers power to the sensor when taking the measurement.
 - use VS and GND to connect a solar panel (5.5 - 7V).

+You can connect more than one sensor to the I2C bus.
+The only limitation is, that you can connect only 1 sensor of each modell.
+These sensors are supported:

+- ADS1015/ADS1115
+- BH1750
+- BME680
+- BME280
+- BMP180
+- BMP280
+- CCS811
+- HDC1080
+- SHT2x

+OneWire Sensors are supported now on PIN GPIO1.

 ## Connecting a battery to the CubeCell Capsule